gilestrolab/snail_back_pack/protocols/heart_monitor.md

 Materials
 --------------------

 * Arduino Uno
 * Computer
 * Low voltage (3V) bright red LED.
 Ideally, a small surface mounted one with a flat lense and a wide (>100°) angle.
-* Phototransistor that matches the wavelenght of the above LED.
+* Phototransistor (PT) that matches the wavelenght of the above LED.
 * 68Ω resistor
 * 100kΩ resistor
 * Two rows strait PCB header